ydb-platform/ydb/ydb/docs/en/core/yql/reference/yql-docs-core-2/builtins/_includes/struct.md

 If the resulting field set contains duplicate values, an error is returned.

-Arguments: two or more tuples of two items: prefix and structure.
+Arguments: two or more tuples of two elements: prefix and structure.

-**Examples**
+**Examples:**

 ```yql
 $struct1 = <|a:1, b:2|>;